eradman/entr/README.md

 Examples from `man entr`
 ------------------------

-Rebuild project when source files change
+Clear the screen and rebuild a project if source files change:

-    $ find src | entr make
+    $ find src/ | entr make

-Clear the screen and run tests

-    $ ls *.py | entr -c ./test.py

-Launch and auto-reload a node.js server
+Launch and auto-reload a node.js server:

-    $ ls *.js | entr -r node index.js
+    $ ls *.js | entr -r node app.js

+Run an SQL query:

+    $ echo my.sql | entr psql -f /_

-Rebuild project if a source file is modified or added to the src/ directory
+Rebuild project if a source file is modified or added to the src/
+directory:

-    $ while :; do
-    >    ls src/*.rb | entr -d rake
+    $ while sleep 1; do ls src/*.rb | entr -d rake; done
-    > done

-Convert Markdown files to HTML using a FIFO.
-Only files that change will be processed.
+Convert individual Markdown files to HTML if they're modified:

     $ ls *.md | entr +notify &
-    $ while read F
+    $ while read F; do
-    > do
     >    markdown2html $F
     > done < notify

 News